 speaker

 Andy Chung

 Yeah, so a couple of things.
 We announced last quarter that we were doing a few restructuring mainly here in North America.
-During the quarter in Q1, we executed about $2 million of restructuring costs.
+During the quarter, in Q1, we executed about $2 million of restructuring cost.
 I'll call it maybe two-thirds of it related to headcount reduction, and then one-third of it related to facility closing.
-We are, I would call it more than halfway through our restructuring program.
+We are, I'll call it, more than halfway through our restructuring program.
 We will still have some activity going on in Q2, and most of this should be wrapped up by Q3.
-So both in terms of our facility manufacturing as well as FG&A. So that's where we are right now.
+So both in terms of our facility manufacturing as well as SG&A. So that's where we are right now.

+speaker